zenml-io/zenml/docs/book/datasources/google-bigquery.md

 | BYTES | NO |
 | GEOGRAPHY | NO |

-We are working hard to bring the more supported data types to the Core Engine.
-Please give us feedback at `support@zenml.io` so that we can prioritize the most important ones quicker!

-##
+If you would like ZenMl to support more data types, then ping us on our [Slack](https://zenml.io/slack-invite) or [create an issue on GitHub](https://https://github.com/maiot-io/zenml) so that we know about it!